wkasdorp/Azure-Batch/README.md

 For this example I went back to my teenage years when I was fascinated by prime number calculations, and abused my Commodore 64 with assembly code for all sorts of simple calculations.
 One of the earliest things I tried was to calculate the decimal representation of the largest prime number known at the time, which was 2<sup>216,091</sup>-1.
 This number has 65,050 digits, which makes it challenging to calculate.
 I had quite a bit of trouble fitting this in my 64KB Commodore 64.

 This prime number is a so-called [Mersenne Prime](https://www.mersenne.org/).
 Numbers of the form M=2<sup>p</sup>-1, where *p* is a prime number, have special properties making it relatively easy to tell if the number M is prime.
-The largest currently known prime is 2<sup>274,207,281</sup>-1, and this is indeed a Mersenne prime.
+The largest currently known prime is 2<sup>74,207,281</sup>-1, and this is indeed a Mersenne prime.

+> ### @icon-exclamation-circle New largest prime discovered!
+> While I was writing this documentation, a new [Mersenne prime was discovered](https://www.mersenne.org/primes/press/M77232917.html).
+This prime, expressed as 2<sup>77,232,917</sup>-1, is currently (1-3-2018) the largest known prime number.

 Why am I explaining this bit of trivia?
 Because the exercise of translating a Mersenne number to decimals requires quite a bit of calculation, especially if you want the exact number.
-For instance, 2<sup>107</sup>-1 = 162259276829213363391578010288127 (33 digits), while the largest known prime has a whopping 22,338,618 digits...
+For instance, 2<sup>107</sup>-1 = 162259276829213363391578010288127 (33 digits), while the largest known prime number (1-3-2018) has a whopping 23,249,425 digits...

 So let's say that I want to generate the decimal representation of all known Mersenne Primes.
 I can do this one at the time, but can also use multiple VMs simultaneously and use Azure Batch to coordinate it.
 Globally, this is the outline of a script to do this:
 1. create an Azure Batch account, with an associated Azure Storage Account to store the packages and the results of the calculations.